-delete named variable with atom or v selections.
+delete atom or variable selections.
+Important: keep in mind that deleting the named selection is not the same as deleting actual molecules or objects selected by them (see below: delete os\or delete ms\).
 The number of named selections is limited to about 10 in each category, therefore you may need to delete them from time to time.